-Initially, the user inherits the license only from the E3 basic services group, which enables four service plans, as shown:
+Initially, the user inherits the license only from the E3 basic services group, which enables four service plans.

-You can select Assign to directly assign an E3 license to the user.
-In this case, you are going to disable all service plans except Yammer Enterprise:
+Select Assign to directly assign an E3 license to the user.
+In this case, you are going to disable all service plans except Yammer Enterprise.

 When you use direct assignment, the following operations are allowed:

-Yammer Enterprise can be turned off on the user object directly.
+- Yammer Enterprise can be turned off on the user resource directly.
 The On/Off toggle in the illustration was enabled for this service, as opposed to the other service toggles.
 Because the service is enabled directly on the user, it can be modified.

 Managing new services added to products

-When Microsoft adds a new service to a product, it will be enabled by default in all groups to which you have assigned the product license.
-Users in your tenant who are subscribed to notifications about product changes will receive emails ahead of time notifying them about the upcoming service additions.
+When Microsoft adds a new service to a product license plan, it is enabled by default in all groups to which you have assigned the product license.
+Users in your organization who are subscribed to notifications about product changes will receive emails ahead of time notifying them about the upcoming service additions.